Lindsey-Maag/Group_Project_Health/README.md

 ## Analysis
 Questions answered as a result of this analysis:
-- Is there a relationship between cancer incidence and mortality rate to income?
+- Is there a relationship between cancer incidence and mortality rate to income? - DELETE?
 - Do race and sex affect cancer incidence and mortality rate?
 - Any unusually high or low rate of specific cancer type incidence rate by State?
 - Any unusually high or low rate of specific cancer type incidence rate by Race?